medic/cht-conf/README.md

 ## Testing Locally

+Clone the project locally
+Make changes to medic-conf or checkout a branch for testing

 To test CLI changes locally you can run `node <project_dir>/src/bin/medic-conf.js`.

 To test changes that are imported in code run `npm install <project_dir>` to use the local version of medic-conf.